isc-projects/bind9/bin/rndc/rndc.rst

    See also ``rndc managed-keys``.

 ``serve-stale`` (**on** | **off** | **reset** | **status**) [*class* [*view*]] This command enables, disables, resets, or reports the current status of the serving of stale answers as configured in ``named.conf``.

    If serving of stale answers is disabled by ``rndc-serve-stale off``, then it remains disabled even if ``named`` is reloaded or reconfigured. ``rndc serve-stale reset`` restores the setting as configured in ``named.conf``.

-   ``rndc serve-stale status`` reports whether serving of stale answers is currently enabled, disabled by the configuration, or disabled by ``rndc``.
+   ``rndc serve-stale status`` reports whether caching and serving of stale answers is currently enabled or disabled.
 It also reports the values of ``stale-answer-ttl`` and ``max-stale-ttl``.

 ``showzone`` *zone* [*class* [*view*]]